LAW FIRM IN BANGLADESH TRW LOGO TAHMIDUR RAHMAN

 The four key elements of the Digital Bangladesh Vision Government are the creation of human resources, the participation of women, civil services and, finally, the use of technology in businesses.
 Since the use of technology in industry is one of the key elements of “Virtual Bangladesh Vision,” MFS has made the most significant improvement over the years.
 However, only 47% of the population is still financed.
 Meaning that only 47% of the population has access to useful and affordable financial products and services that meet their needs–transactions, payments, savings, credit and insurance–delivered in a responsible and sustainable manner.

-Screenshot 2019 10 17 at 7.06.00 PM
+Screenshot 2019 10 17 At 7.06.00 Pm

 Fintech & Microcredit in Bangladesh